brando10/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Social Discovery uses API keys to allow access to the API.

+Access and Keys are manually generated and given to specific users.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Social Discovery expects for the API key and SECRET KEY to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`apikey: mingmingmingming`

+`secret: swswswswswswswsw`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>mingmingmingming</code> and <code>swswswswswswswsw</code> with your personal API key and secret.
 </aside>

-# Kittens
+# Orders

-## Get All Kittens
+## Get All Orders

 ```ruby
 require 'kittn'